An ordering for the strength of functional dependence: Abstract

 \section{Abstract}

-We introduce a new dependence order that satisfies eight natural axioms that we propose for a global dependence order.
-Its minimal and maximal elements characterize independence and perfect dependence.
+We introduce a new dependence order, termed the \emph{conditional convex order}, whose minimal and maximal elements characterize independence and perfect dependence.
 Moreover, it characterizes conditional independence, satisfies information monotonicity, and exhibits several invariance properties.
-Consequently, it is an ordering for the strength of functional dependence of a random variable \(Y\) on a random vector \(\XX\,.\) As we show, various dependence measures, such as Chatterjee's rank correlation, are increasing in this order.
-We characterize our ordering by the Schur order and by the concordance order, and we verify it in models such as the additive error model, the multivariate normal distribution, and various copula-based models.
+Consequently, it is an ordering for the strength of functional dependence of a random variable \(Y\) on a random vector \(\XX\,.\) As we show, various recently studied dependence measures---including Chatterjee’s rank correlation, Wasserstein correlations, and rearranged dependence measures---are increasing in this order and inherit their fundamental properties from it.
+We characterize the conditional convex order by the Schur order and by the concordance order, and we verify it in settings such as additive error models, the multivariate normal distribution, and various copula-based models.
+Our results offer a unified perspective on the behavior of dependence measures across statistical models.